 More research is needed to confirm its benefit as a supplement.
 However, it is claimed that ginsenosides, chemical components found in ginseng, are responsible for the clinical effect of the herb.

 Western scientists and health professionals often question the medicinal properties of ginseng.
-There is no conclusive evidence that determines its true effectiveness.
+There is

 Ginseng products can vary in their quality and medicinal properties.
 Checking the ingredients of ginseng products before purchase is strongly recommended.
 Some products have been found to contain a small or negligible amount of ginseng, and some contain other substances.

 Researchers suggest that the following health benefits are linked to ginseng:

 However, the energy-boosting effects of ginseng were only seen in people currently undergoing treatment.
 Ginseng